Unity Catalog best practices

 Note

-When you define a volume, cloud URI access to data under the volume path is governed by the permissions of the volume.
+When you define an external volume, cloud URI access to data under the volume path is governed by the privileges granted on the volume, not the privileges granted on the external location where the volume is stored.

 Recommendations for using external locations